 Yoga Injuries and How to Avoid Them

 Yoga is the best way to ensure peak mental and physical health.
 It helps you keep all muscles and joints in working condition even with age.
-Unfortunately, yoga injuries go unreported but that does not mean you should ignore serious injuries like sprains, fractures, and joint dislocation.
+Unfortunately, yoga injuries go unreported but that does not mean you should ignore serious injuries from yoga like sprains, fractures, and joint dislocation.
 A safe way to reap all benefits of a yoga pose is to practice each posture correctly without trying to force it.

-Injuries That Happen During Yoga Practice
+Common Injuries That Happen During Yoga Practice

 1. Wrist Injury

-When it concerns using wrists while practicing a particular yoga pose it is all about leverage.
+When it concerns using wrists while practising a particular yoga pose it is all about leverage.
 Placing all of your body’s weight on the wrists with both your hands on the mat is the culprit behind the muscle and joint injuries.

-2. Shoulder Injuries
+2. Common Yoga Shoulder Injuries

 Specific yoga poses like Urdhva Mukha Shvanasana or the Upward-Facing Dog where you raise the shoulders towards the ears, you often ignore the other muscle groups like shoulders, arms, or back.